-Pain or medicines management competency relevant to each area of practice are available in Tautoko.
-Preceptors will ensure new staff are aware of area specific requirements.
+Pain or medicines management competencies relevant to each area of practice are available in Tautoko.
+Preceptors will ensure that new staff are made aware of area specific requirements.

-Area specific competencies are listed in area orientation booklets.
+Area specific competencies are listed in area orientation booklets with relevant courses assigned to each role, as determined by the Professional Development Committee.